NickGrunert/master-thesis/modules/04_ablation.typ

     In order to facilitate a more robust comparison, the ensuing results will differentiate between version 1 and version 2 of the algorithm.

     === Clipping Values <section:ablation:clipping>
+    It is demonstrated in @fig:ablation:clipping that the clipping is largely unnecessary or obstructive.
+    As was predicted, the version 1 algorithm demonstrates a considerable reliance on the clipping values.
+    Consequently, buildings that do not necessitate clipping are forcibly elevated, thereby explaining the distribution the graph presented.
+    This assertion is further substantiated by the observed discrepancy in the utilisation of the revised base detection method.
+    In this instance, the majority of segmentations are received when no clipping is applied.
+    However, the graph also indicates that clipping can be beneficial in some cases.

     #subpar.grid(
       columns: 2,
       gutter: 1mm,